Psychosocial (song): Music video

 The music video for "Psychosocial" was shot at Sound Farm studios in Jamaica, Iowa on June 30, 2008.
 The shoot was delayed due to an unrelated head injury sustained by turntablist Sid Wilson before the shoot, who was subsequently hospitalized.
-On July 18, 2008 the video premiered on MTV's FNMTV show, hosted by Pete Wentz.
+On July 18, 2008, the video premiered on MTV's FNMTV show, hosted by Pete Wentz.
 The video, which was directed by Paul Brown, was shot using high-end cameras which shoot 1,000 frames per second and are contrasted with traditional 35 mm hand crank camera equipment.
 Percussionist Shawn Crahan explained; "we have the most extreme on both ends, with nothing in the middle.
 That's what the video is, and nobody does that.
 There's an art form behind it."

 During an interview with Kerrang!, guitarist Jim Root revealed that the video features the burning of the purgatory masks adorned by the band members in the splash teaser photos shown on Slipknot's website, reportedly because the masks represent the band's ego.

 There are two versions of the video.
 One uses the album version of the song, whilst the other uses a much shorter version of the song; excluding the "Limits of the Dead!" lines.

 The video was nominated to Best Rock Video at the VMA's 2008.
 On YouTube the video of the song had gained over 22 million views, before it was removed in December due to a dispute between Roadrunner Records' distributor, Warner Music Group, and YouTube.

-The video has since been reuploaded and has more than 428 million views on YouTube as of January 2022.